VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-partial-application.md

 exclude_falsey([true, '', null, 'that']);
 ```

-I'm hoping you can see the posibilities that this kind of pattern can provide.
+I'm hoping you can see the possibilities that this kind of pattern can provide.
 There are libraries (like [Ramda](https://ramdajs.com/docs/)) that use this approach to build complex functions by assembling smaller single purpose utilities.

 Enough talking, let's see now how we can do this ourselves.